- 20 May 2009

 On Good Scholarship, Goal Setting, and Scholars Gone Wild

-Executive Summary — When confronted by anecdotal evidence and some causal evidence, how should scholars—and indeed businesses and society—react?
+Overview — When confronted by anecdotal evidence and some causal evidence, how should scholars—and indeed businesses and society—react?
 In this response to a critique in the journal Academy of Management Perspectives, the authors articulate the aims of their article "Goals Gone Wild: How Goals Systematically Harm Individuals and Organizations," describe points of disagreement with the critics, offer a definition of good scholarship, and suggest a program of research for future studies of goal setting.
 Key concepts include:

 - Future research should investigate both the constructive and harmful effects of goals.
 These studies will require new and creative approaches.